domRiddle/ASF/FAQ.md

 ***

-### ASF is kicking my Steam Client session while I'm playing!
+### ASF is kicking my Steam Client session while I'm playing! / `This account is logged on another PC`

 This shows up as a message in Steam overlay that the account is being used somewhere else while you're playing.
 The issue can happen only with broken packages (games) that specifically don't hold a playing lock properly, yet expect that lock to be possesed by the client.
 An example of such package would be Skyrim SE.